Assignment 2

 You have to use C++ and the CGAL library to do this assignment.

-Your code needs to be a single binary/executable that reads one 3DBAG tile in CityJSON, and it will output a new one containing the required extra attributes.
+Your code needs to be a single binary/executable that reads one 3DBAG tile in CityJSON, and it will output a new one with the modifications applied.

 You can use any packages of CGAL except the following functions, which you have to code (these are essential for the assignment and it’s one learning objective to learn how to implement those yourself):

-If \(E\) is the exterior boundary/envelop of a building, then we define its volume by \(Vol(E)\).
+If \(E\) is the exterior boundary/envelope of a building, then we define its volume by \(Vol(E)\).

 You have to implement the method yourself, you are thus not allowed to use an off-the-shelf solution that you find somewhere or the CGAL::volume() functions.